IBM/watsonx-data-lab/docs/wxd-certificate.md

 !!! error "Watsonx.data Certificate Failure"

-Due to an **unexpected** and **unannounced** change to TechZone URLs, all self-signed certificates in the watsonx.data Developer image are now invalid.
+Due to a change in TechZone URLs, the self-signed certificates in the watsonx.data Developer image may be invalid.

-TechZone has changed the URLs for all new images.
 If you are attempting to connect to the watsonx.data system from outside the virtual machine, you will need to run the following commands to fix the self-signed certificate.

 ### Step 1: Connect to the Server